-But then a series of massive earthquakes with multiple aftershocks – in the form of significant breaches (think Target, Equifax, etc.) comes along, and someone wisely decides to ask the right questions: How can we build in security from the start?
+But then a series of massive earthquakes with multiple aftershocks – in the form of significant breaches (think Target, Equifax, etc.) came along, and someone wisely decided to ask the right questions: How can we build in security from the start?
 In essence, what would it look like if there were no more islands?

-It will take a significant change in culture to be sure – instituted top-down by the CTO.
-But the result will be encouraging: No standing off at a distance, each on his own island, pointing fingers.
+It would take a significant change in culture to be sure – instituted top-down by the CTO.
+But the result would be encouraging: No standing off at a distance, each on his own island, pointing fingers.

-Instead, a team approach will be utilized, in which communication of needs and listening to each other is prized, from the beginning.
-An accepted process of learning, failing, and trying again will become the new norm; this time, with the benefit of greater insight, shared tools, and camaraderie.
-And so DevSecOps is birthed.
+Instead, a team approach would be utilized, in which communication of needs and listening to each other was prized – from the beginning.
+An accepted process of learning, failing, and trying again would become the new norm; this time, with the benefit of greater insight, shared tools, and camaraderie.
+And so DevSecOps was birthed.

 One writer describes getting off the island(s) in this way: “Security [is no longer] about building a wall around applications after the fact; it is about developers writing code that is inherently difficult to attack and testers finding potential flaws before a software release.”
 See How DevSecOps gives Security a Voice